Cjb00000/motion_tracking_CV_bug_detector_2/README.md

 # Project Details
 To Do
-main.py = implements a motion tracker and image classifier main_with_video_save.py = a copy of main that saves the frames as jpg images image_to_gif.py = converts the saved images to a gif finetune_resnet = alters the ResNet18 architecture into a multiclass or binary classifier (binary in this case) using PyTorch utils.py = a collection of functions called multiple times throughout the other files
+main.py = implements a motion tracker

+main_with_video_save.py = a copy of main, with the ability to save frames as a gif

+finetune_resnet = alters the ResNet18 architecture into a multiclass or binary classifier (binary in this case) using PyTorch to train data gathered by the user into an image classifier

+utils.py = a collection of functions called multiple times throughout the other files

 # Additional Information